pfassl/FaMi-model/README.md

 Will be available soon..!

 # Monte Carlo simulations
-This repisitory contains the code for the Monte Carlo simulations for the paper *Accurate quantification of photon recycling in perovskite films reveals true internal luminescence quantum efficiency* submitted to Nature Communications.
+This repisitory contains the code for the Monte Carlo simulations for the paper *Accurate quantification of photon recycling in perovskite films reveals true internal luminescence quantum efficiency*.

 It generates 'externally-observed' photoluminescence spectra with the internal PL and absorption coefficient spectra (obtained from confocal PL microsopy) as input.
 More information can be found in the Supplementary Note 4 and Supplementary Fig. 19 of the submitted paper.